Editor y documentación de localización¶

 To translate an image, you should first locate it in the original English documentation.
-To do so, browse the relevant page in the docs, e.g. Introducción al editor de Godot.
+To do so, browse the relevant page in the docs, e.g. First look at Godot's editor.
 Click the "Edit on GitHub" link in the top right corner:

 On GitHub, click on the image you want to translate.
 If relevant, click on

 "Download" to download it locally and edit it with an image edition tool.